ashwinkachhara/xMaze/README.md

 ### Issues/To-Do:
 - The laser beam, made of linerenderers does not display correctly in the build.
 The color and with are still default.
 Whereas Playing in unity gives a translucent red beam of appropriate width.
 - Laser still passes through certain parts of the maze i.e. corners of cells.
 This is because I had to reduce the collider size to 0.95 times of the wall length.
-Using a custom collider (paralleloid in shape) would be a better solution (for the current case of a hexagonal maze) that doesn't cause the maze to collapse.
+Using a custom collider (trapezoid in shape) would be a better solution (for the current case of a hexagonal maze) that doesn't cause the maze to collapse.
 - Structurally, I should consider making the maze from more appropriate building blocks and colliders.
 - Use better assets.